 The coexistence of viruses with different genomes helps the population survive in rapidly changing conditions (for example, when a patient develops tolerance or starts taking antiviral medications).
 In this case the viruses that possess necessary properties as a result of genetic errors will live.

 Viruses have two ways of restoring their survivability: they can either “repair” a damaged element or change another functional site to compensate for the damage.
-Both scenarios lead to restoration of the main biological properties or cause a new variety of the virus to emerge.
+Both scenarios lead to the restoration of the main biological properties or cause a new variety of viruses to emerge.

 “Therefore, the “recovery” of viruses is based on inaccurate genetic copying.
 Moreover, it is an important factor that helps viruses adapt to adverse conditions, including protective mechanisms of the body and antiviral medications,” – concluded Vadum Agol, a co-author of the work and the head of the Department of Virus-Cell Interactions at RI PCB.